mardiros/jeepito/docs/source/user/glossary.rst

       A domain name registrar.
       https://www.gandi.net/

+   Message
+      A :term:`Command` or an :term:`Event`.

    Message Bus
-      Thue bus of message is the software that dispatch commands and events to handlers in order to update the model, using a :term:`Unit Of Work`.
+      The bus of message is the software component that dispatch commands and events to handlers in order to update the :term:`Domain Model`, using a :term:`Unit Of Work`.

    purgatory
       A circuit breaker implementation
       https://github.com/mardiros/purgatory/

+   Service Handler
+      A hook function which is made to update the application state, or to react to a message from the bus.
+This hook is called by the :term:`message bus` and has two parameters, a :term:`Message`, and a :term:`Unit Of Work`.
+      When the message is received, the service handler will update application state throw the Unit Of Work.
+      Thus, if the message is a :term:`Command`, the service handler may return an object.
+For instance a ``CreateObject`` can return an ``Object`` created by the service handler.
+      Finally, a Service Handler can also create sub message to process, those message will run inside the same transaction of the :term:`Unit Of Work`.

    Unit Of Work
       The unit of work is an object which is responsible to represent a transaction